GlJS/ACES/README.md

 ```

 ## Evaluation
-All the code that is used to evaluate different models for the research paper can be found in the `evaluation` folder.
-Particularly,
-the model evaluation can be found in `evaluation/eval.py`, and information about the FENSE experiment can be found in `evaluation/fense_experiment/main.py`.
+All the code that is used to evaluate different models for the research paper can be found in the `evaluation` folder on the [github](https://github.com/GlJS/ACES).
+Particularly, the model evaluation can be found in `evaluation/eval.py`, and information about the FENSE experiment can be found in `evaluation/fense_experiment/main.py`.